 For transactions, you’ll need to link your CDP account to a bank account, such as DBS/POSB, UOB, or OCBC.

 Once your accounts are linked, log in to your internet banking platform.
-Navigate to the “Singapore Government Securities” section, where you can select the bond you want to apply for.
+Navigate to the “Singapore Government Securities” section to select the bond you want to apply for.

 Applications for SSBs are submitted before an auction deadline, and allocations are announced thereafter.
 While most applications are fulfilled, the allotment depends on the total demand.